 This usability research identified issues in AED (Automated External Defibrillators ) usage, informing Philips' design improvements and earning recognition from their Head of Design.

 This test was sponsored by Philips as a group project.
+I will only share photos and findings created by me.

 My Role

+In this project, I worked closely with three classmates form the University of Washington.
 I led the study plan and analysis, conducted the tests and interviews, and crafted our findings and storylines to make it a great presentation

 Executive